 Who May Apply to EOP?

-The Educational Opportunity Program (EOP) serves students from low-income backgrounds and historically underserved communities.
+The Educational Opportunity Program (EOP) serves students from historically underserved communities.
 Students who are California residents or classified as AB 540 applying to the California State University (CSU) system are eligible to apply to EOP via Cal State Apply.
 In order to gain admission to San Diego State University’s EOP program, students must apply to SDSU and EOP by the required deadlines, demonstrate academic potential and motivation to succeed, and meet the income criteria below.

 EOP Income Criteria